natcap/invest.users-guide/source/habitat_risk_assessment.rst

    **Stressor maps** represent the footprint, or spatial extent, of the stressor activity.
 In addition, a "zone of influence" or "buffer" can be assigned to each stressor, representing the distance over which the effects of the stressor spread beyond its actual footprint in the input map.
 For some stressors, such as foot trails through a forest, this distance will be small.
 For other stressors, such as finfish aquaculture pens where nutrients spread 300-500m or forest clearcutting where edge effects can extend up to 1km, this distance may be large.
 The user can specify whether the impacts of the stressor decay linearly or exponentially from the footprint of the stressor to the outer extent of the zone of influence.
 The model uses the distance of the zone of influence of a stressor to create an intermediate output that is a map of the stressor footprint buffered by the zone of influence (rounding down to the nearest pixel unit; e.g., a buffer distance of 600m will round down to 500m if the resolution of analysis is 250m).

-   For each grid cell, if the habitat or species overlaps with a stressor, then spatial overlap = 1 and the model calculates exposure, consequence and risk using scores for the other criteria (below).
+   **For each grid cell**, if the habitat or species overlaps with a stressor, then spatial overlap = 1 and the model calculates exposure, consequence and risk using scores for the other criteria (below).
 If a habitat or species does not overlap with a stressor in a particular grid cell, then the model sets exposure, consequence and risk = 0 in that particular grid cell.

-   # TODO: move up to how it works step 5?
-   To report at the subregional scale, the model calculates the fraction of area of each habitat that overlaps with each stressor.
-Next, the model puts that fraction between 1 and the maximum risk score (e.g.., 1-3) to match the scale for scoring the other criteria.
-This transformation follows the equation maximum score * percentage overlap + minimum score * (1-percentage overlap).
-For example, if spatial overlap = 50% of the habitat overlapped by a stressor, and our scale is 1-3, then 3*overlap + 1*(1-overlap) = 2.
+   **At the subregional scale**, the model calculates spatial overlap scores as follows.
+For each subregion, the fraction of area of each habitat that overlaps with each stressor is the *percentage_overlap*.
+Then, the spatial overlap score follows this equation:

+    maximum_criteria_score * percentage_overlap + minimum_criteria_score * (1 - percentage_overlap)

+   For example, if 50% of a habitat's area is overlapped by a stressor, and our criteria scale is 1-3, then:
+   3 * 0.5 + 1 * (1 - 0.5) = 2.
 Lastly, the model averages the spatial overlap score with the average exposure score for the subregion.
 If there is no spatial overlap between the habitat and stressor at the subregional scale, then exposure = 0, consequence = 0 and risk = 0.
 If there are no exposure scores for that habitat-stressor combination, but spatial overlap does exist, the score will be entirely the spatial overlap.

 2. **Overlap time rating.**  Temporal overlap is the duration of time that the habitat or species and the stressor experience spatial overlap.
 Some stressors, such as permanent structures, are present year-round.
 Other stresors are seasonal, such as certain fishing practices or recreational activities.
 Similarly, some habitats (e.g. mangroves) or species are present year round, while others are more ephemeral (e.g. some seagrasses or perennial understory vegetation).